SystemsApproach/private5g/software.rst

 * `Aether-in-a-Box (Aiab)
   <https://docs.aetherproject.org/master/developer/aiab.html>`__:
-  Includes SD-Core and the on-line aspects of AMP (Service Orchestrator and the Monitoring Subsystem).
+  Includes SD-Core and the online aspects of AMP (Service Orchestrator and the Monitoring Subsystem).
 AiaB can be configured to work with either an emulated RAN or physical small cell radios (both 4G and 5G).